PotapenkoOleg/Docker-Reference/README.md

 ### Port Forwarding and Volumes

-Nowadays most server-side applications are web-apps and they should expose some ports for end users.
+Nowadays most server-side applications are web-apps, and they should expose some ports for end users.
-Also we always need some data to be stored between application restarts.
+Also, we always need some data to be stored between application restarts.
 It could include config files, logs and many other things.

 #### Port Forwarding